 Getting Things Done.
 David Allen.
 Getting Things Done GTD software, task manager, and to-do list, and project management.
 Getting Things Done.
 The GTD method rests on the idea of moving planned tasks and projects out of the mind by recording them externally and then breaking them into actionable work items.

 Ok, I’m going to jump right in.
 Getting Things Done (or GTD) is a system to free your mind of it’s resources and become more organized in the process.
 In short: it’s a way to become more productive and stress free, in one fell swoop.
 It’s a beautiful thing, really.
 The book deals mainly with the processes to the GTD system which include clearing your mind (and living space) of useless clutter, organizing it, and storing it in appropriate places, and reviewing it on a consistent basis.
+The Workflow The workflow is a very powerful thing.
+Once you see something that needs to be organized, you ask the question What is it?
+Is it doable?
+Well, if it’s doable or actionable (meaning it takes 2 or less minutes to complete), go ahead and do it.
+If it’s doable, but takes multiple actions, we call that a project.
+We’ve also got some other options for doable items.
+Dude, it’s not doable Don’t fret!
+The Tickler File.
 A Primer on Getting Things Done.

 12 Free Android Apps to Help Get Things Done (Part 1) With a raft of new devices scheduled to join the lonely T-Mobile G1 in Google’s lineup, the Android operating system looks like it’s not only going to be around for a while but may well give its fellows smartphones from Apple, Blackberry, and Palm a run for their money.